Colophon

 The name Consiliences Institute is not an evocation - it is an operational commitment.
 It derives from William Whewell’s 1840 formulation of the consilience of inductions: a hypothesis earns credibility not when it accommodates the data that inspired it, but when it predicts, explains, or coheres with phenomena in domains it was never constructed to address.
 Whewell’s own example was Newton’s theory of gravity: confirmed not just by falling objects, but by its ability to explain Kepler’s planetary orbits, tidal patterns, and the precession of the equinoxes - none of which were used to build it.
 The convergence of independent lines of evidence on a single mechanism is what he called consilience, and he named it to sharpen the distinction between confirmation bias and genuine discovery.

 We apply this as a formal quality criterion, not a rhetorical posture.
 Every signal in the Observatory is evaluated against eight validation dimensions before receiving a verdict.
 Findings that pass become CONFIRMED; those confirmed by two or more genuinely independent research traditions are upgraded to CONSILIENCE.
-The Observatory currently tracks 707 signals across all domains.
-Of these, 459 carry some form of confirmed verdict, 68 are formally classified as noise, and 59 carry the Observatory’s highest confirmation tier — having passed all eight validation dimensions and demonstrated pattern confirmation across multiple independent datasets or research groups.
+The Observatory tracks more than fifteen hundred signals across all domains.
+A majority reach some form of confirmed verdict; a meaningful fraction — currently about one in six — are formally killed, classified as noise or null.
+A small top tier has passed all eight validation dimensions and demonstrated pattern confirmation across multiple independent datasets or research groups.
 We publish the kill list because a research programme that never kills anything is not doing science.

 The research uses AI to execute the cross-domain parallel analysis.
 We are direct about why, and equally direct about what this does and does not mean.